Symphonic Dances (Rachmaninoff): Two organs

 There exists a transcription of the entire piece by French composer/performer Jean Guillou, written for two organs.

 Piano solo

-There exists an unpublished transcription of the entire piece by the late Israeli pianist/composer/arranger Yahli Wagman, written between 1982-1986, for piano solo.
+Pianist Inon Barnatan transcribed the work himself and recorded it in 2023.
 There also exists a recording of Rachmaninoff playing through the piano reduction for Eugene Ormandy, during which he sings, whistles and talks about how he thinks the Dances should be performed.
-Rachmaninoff played the first movement coda differently to the score; these minor changes were reproduced by the pianist Stephen Kovacevich when he performed the work with Martha Argerich at his 75th birthday concert at Wigmore Hall.
+Rachmaninoff played the first movement coda differently from the score; these minor changes were reproduced by the pianist Stephen Kovacevich when he performed the work with Martha Argerich at his 75th birthday concert at Wigmore Hall.

+Chamber orchestra

+British composer and arranger Iain Farrington has arranged the work for a chamber orchestra consisting of fifteen musicians.